waf/ReuSQL/README.md

 # ReuSQL
-Tiny amount of code for prototyping code reuse in SQL, using Dapper and Visual Studio T4 templates.
+Tiny amount of code for prototyping code reuse in SQL, using [Dapper](https://github.com/StackExchange/dapper-dot-net) and Visual Studio [T4 text templates](https://msdn.microsoft.com/en-us/library/dd820620(v=vs.120).aspx).
 SQL Server doesn't really have any facilities for code reuse that perform well, so this provides reusability via templating.

+## Implementation Notes

-All the templating happens at development-time, not runtime.
+- All the templating happens at development-time, not runtime.
+- SQL files are deployed with the application and read by DapperFileExtensions.QueryFromFile method.
+- Dapper handles all SQL variable substitution and serialization.

 ## Example
 Given a query like this, in the template file `CuteAnimalsByLocation.tt`: